nuletizia/prediction-survival-heart-failure/README.md

 The work was done as a simple student project for the course of "Data Mining" at the University of Klagenfurt.

 The repository is divided into two components:
-1. Prediction survival using different binary classifiers on the entire or reduced dataset
+1. Survival prediction using different binary classifiers on the entire or reduced dataset
 2. Feature ranking using some of the methods described in the original paper

 <img src="https://github.com/nuletizia/prediction-survival-heart-failure/blob/main/feature_ranking_mwu.png" width=700>

-# Prediction Survival
+# Survival Prediction

 Run the following command to get accuracy, MCC and F1 score exploiting the full dataset and the random forest classifier using 10 Monte Carlo simulations:
 > python Prediction_HF_Data.py